Personal statement tutoring

 Law

-Expert advice on writing a law personal statement for UK universities.
-What admissions tutors look for, the LNAT, common mistakes, and how to structure a strong application.
+How to write a Law personal statement for UK universities.
+What admissions tutors look for, the LNAT, named cases, and how to structure a Law application.

 Read the Law guide